altmp/altv-docs/articles/changelogs/upcoming.md

 > - webview size and pos parameter in constructor
 > - pixelation in rmlui when resolution changes
 > - resource import/export
+> - missing collision for helicopters, what caused explosions
 > ```

 ### <span style="color: red;">Breaking changes</span>